Fractional quantum anomalous Hall phase for Raman superarray of Rydberg atoms

-\em Conclusions and Discussions.--We have proposed a novel scheme dubbed {\em Raman superarrays of Rydberg atoms} to simulate a strongly correlated stripe-lattice model for hard-core bosons with robust high flatness ratio $E_\text{gap}/w$, from which we propose to realize and detect a $\nu=1/2$ fractional QAH phase.
-In particular, we considered two types of Rydberg states arranged in a stripe configuration, and the intrinsic DDI between them is suppressed but can be assisted by Raman coupling (i.e. the LADDI), which realizes a correlated QAH model with the lower Chern band being of high flatness.
-Such stripe lattice configuration can be achieved through various methods with high tunability, including AC stark shift, which we considered in the maintext for simpler discussion, using pairs of states with different principal quantum number, or using atoms of different species~\cite{detuneNote}.
+\em Conclusions and Discussions.--We have proposed a novel scheme dubbed {\em Raman superarrays of Rydberg atoms} to simulate a strongly correlated stripe-lattice model for hard-core bosons with high flatness ratio $E_\text{gap}/w$, from which we propose to realize and detect a $\nu=1/2$ bosonic fractional QAH phase.
+In particular, we considered two types of Rydberg states arranged in a stripe configuration, and the intrinsic DDI between them is suppressed but can be assisted by Raman coupling (i.e. the LADDI), which realizes a correlated QAH model.
+By adjusting the experimental parameters, the lower Chern band can exhibit a high flatness, which is essentially enabled by the presence of long range couplings in the LADDI.
+Such stripe lattice configuration can be achieved through various methods with high tunability, including AC stark shift, which we considered in the main text for simpler discussion, using pairs of states with different principal quantum number, or using atoms of different species~\cite{detuneNote}.
 Finally, we proposed a novel quench protocol to simultaneously detect the bulk fractional excitations and the chiral edge fractional particles.
 By suddenly tuning an onsite potential in the bulk, the correlated many-body quench dynamics have been predicted and featured by the tunneling of the $1/2$-fractionalized particles between the bulk defect and the edge.
 This provides a clear signature for the FQAH phase realized for the present Rydberg superarrays.